Closing the Loop: Impact

 Closing the Loop has saved more than 2.2 million mobile phones from the dump in Africa and gave more than 145,000 mobile phones a second life.
 Mobile phones are bought from informal local collector networks.
 To date, Closing the Loop has helped more than 2,000 people in Africa to earn additional income through safe employment.

 The social enterprise sees e-waste as an opportunity.
 An opportunity to source companies with responsibly sourced metals, to make industries like telecom circular - by closing loops - and to create income for people in emerging markets.
 It aims to contribute to the circular economy and the Sustainable Development Goals.

 History

 Closing the Loop was founded in 2012 by Joost de Kluijver.
 Joost started with an NGO to make the electronic industry aware of the impact of e-waste.
-Although all recognized that e-waste was a major problem, the industry clearly needed more than awareness on the topic of e-waste.
 Joost and his team therefore took own initiative and showed that the metals inside broken mobile phones still have a value as they contain gold, silver, copper and other recyclable metals.
 Closing the Loop set up a network of collectors in African countries and in 2015 the first container filled with mobile phones was shipped from Ghana to Europe for proper recycling.